 Interviews are a more qualitative research approach because answers are more personal and open-ended.
 While they can yield more information than the simple “yes/no” questions of a survey, answers represent the particular perspective of the interviewee.
 You also have a much smaller sample because of the amount of time it takes to conduct interviews.
 Prepare your questions ahead of time; you should prepare more than you are likely to need and avoid the “yes/no” questions usually reserved for surveys.
-For example, instead of asking a participant if he or she sleeps for a full eight hours every night, you might receive more precise results by asking how many hours of sleep he or she receives on average.
+For example, instead of asking a participant if they sleep for a full eight hours every night, you might receive more precise results by asking how many hours of sleep they receive on average.
 Be prepared with follow-up questions to different possible responses and expect to be engaged in a conversation with the interviewee.
-If the participant replies that he or she gets very little sleep on average, you might then ask about his or her daily routine or work schedule.
+If the participant replies that they get very little sleep on average, you might then ask about their daily routine or work schedule.

 Focus groups are interviews conducted with a small group of people at the same time.
 You should create a comfortable setting to encourage participants to interact not only with you, but with each other.
 Participants should be free to discuss their opinions, but a moderator should keep them on task and initiate conversation.
 The moderator should also mitigate any hostility between personalities and conclude the session within 1-2 hours.
 You should conduct a few focus groups for any given project to ensure reliable sampling.